franciscop/server/docs/tutorials/getting-started/README.md

 In this tutorial you will learn how to get started with Node.js development and create a project from scratch.
 While there are many ways of doing it, this guide is focused first on making it easy and second on using common tools.

-You will need some basic tools like having a git and a code editor ([we recommend Atom](https://atom.io/)) as well as some basic knowledge around your operative system and the terminal/command line.
+You will need some basic tools like having git and a code editor ([we recommend Atom](https://atom.io/)) as well as some basic knowledge around your operative system and the terminal/command line.